 Between 1986 and 2008 Spain received 21 billion euro in EU funding for water infrastructure.
-Today they have some of the most advanced public water filtration and waste water management solutions in the world.
+Today the country has some of the most advanced public water filtration and waste water management solutions in the world.

-So can I drink the tap water in Spain?
+So can I drink the water in Spain?

-Another challenge is that Spanish water providers (just like most other countries in the world) use chlorine to sterilize tap water.
+One challenge is that Spanish water providers (just like most other countries in the world) use chlorine to sterilize tap water (kill bacteria and viruses).
 For this reason, there can be a certain chemical taste to the water.
-It is not dangerous, and you usually get used to it after a while.
+It is not harmful but may be difficult to get use to.

-If you live near the coast, you may have higher levels of sediment like fine sand as well as more minerals in your tap water.
-Again, this is not dangerous, but the water may not taste as good.
+If you live near the coast, there is usually higher levels of minerals from rivers and groundwater in your tap water.
+Again, this is not dangerous, but the water will not taste as good.

 Because of these issues it can be a good idea to get a quality water filter such as TAPP to improve taste and protect from common contaminants.

-We will continue to publish research on tap water in Valencia, Sevilla, Zaragoza, Oviedo–Gijón–Avilés, Las Palmas, Murcia–Orihuela, Tenerife, Palma (Mallorca), Granada, Cartagena, Valladolid, San Sebastián, Taragona, Córdoba, Paplona, Santander and other cities over time.
+We will continue to publish research on tap water in Valencia, Sevilla, Zaragoza, Oviedo–Gijón–Avilés, Las Palmas, Murcia–Orihuela, Tenerife, Granada, Cartagena, Valladolid, San Sebastián, Taragona, Córdoba, Paplona, Santander and other cities over time.